javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 We've got a "richer" wrapper.

-There exist other traps, but probably you've already got the idea.
+There exist other traps: the full list is in the beginning of this chapter.
+Their usage pattern is similar to the above.

 ## Reflect

 The `Reflect` API was designed to work in tandem with `Proxy`.

 For every internal object operation that can be trapped, there's a `Reflect` method.
-It has the same name and arguments as the trap, and can be used to forward the operation to an object.
+It has the same name and arguments as the trap, and can be used to forward the operation to an object from the trap.

 For example: